Compliance

 Owning your own business is an exciting and busy time.
 Unfortunately, sometimes that business comes to an end.
 This can be a complex time, but this guide will help you understand:

-2. the tax implications of winding up your business.
+2. the tax implications of winding up your business, and, finally,

 We usually see corporations close for a couple reasons:

-1. Business closure - the business wasn’t profitable or the owner is just tired!
+1. Business closure - the business wasn’t profitable or the owner is just tired (or retired)!

 2. Mistaken incorporation - the corporation was opened without a full understanding of the implications and now needs to be closed.